fayak/zarakfr/site/_posts/2020-01-05-overengineer-ebpf.md

     if (parent == NULL)
       return 0;

     // This thing actually sucks.
-Unfortunately, as in 2019 there is
+Unfortunately, as in spring 2019 there is
     // apparently no other way of getting the full PATH of a struct dentry,
     // and loops aren't allowed in eBPF, even if there are bounded.

     // I hope a better will be found soon.
-This implemtation covers *most*
+This implemtation covers my usecase
-    // of the files on the VFS since most of them are in less than 14 layers
-    // of subdirectory, but still *sucks*
+    // for news notification, but won't work everywhere.
     PATH
     PARENT
     PATH